swiftlang/swift-evolution/proposals/nnnn-overridable-members-in-extensions.md

 The restriction that an extension cannot override a method from another module is intended for safety purposes, preventing two modules from each adding their own override.
-It's possible to make this a link-time failure rather than a compile-time failure by emitting a dummy symbol representing the (class, member) pair.
-Because of this, it may be useful to have an "I know what I'm doing" annotation that promises that no one else will add the same member; if it does happen then the program will fail to link.
+It may be useful to have an "I know what I'm doing" annotation that promises that no one else will add the same member; however, we'd want to make sure that produced a run-time error if the condition was violated.
+On Linux, we could emit a dummy symbol representing the (class, member) pair, but OS X's two-level symbol namespace makes that not a conflict unless another binary tries to access the symbol directly.

-(Indeed, we probably should do this anyway for `@objc` overrides, which run the risk of run-time collision because of Objective-C language semantics.)

 If we ever have an "SPI" feature that allows public API to be restricted to certain clients, it would be reasonable to consider relaxing the safety